steph-xue/triagemate/README.md

 ## Problem Statement

 TriageMate was inspired by a shared recognition of the communication gaps and inefficiencies that can affect hospital care.
 One of our team members recently accompanied a family member to the emergency department at Vancouver General Hospital after she experienced significant bleeding.
-Because she was unable to communicate in English, important details about her condition were not fully conveyed during intake, contributing to a lengthy wait before she was assessed by a physician.
+Because she was unable to communicate in English, important details about her condition were not fully conveyed during intake, contributing to a lengthy wait and misunderstandings when she was assessed by a physician.

 Our team has also seen how language barriers and unclear symptom communication can create challenges for both patients and healthcare providers.
 These experiences highlighted the need for a tool that helps patients describe their symptoms in their preferred language while presenting healthcare professionals with clear, structured information for triage.